kintrix007/nlg-school-timetable-bot/README.md

 1. Type `npm install` into the command line, then press enter.
 1. Wait until it installs the required files
 1. Go into the `source/` folder, and create a file called `token.token`, and paste your bot's token there.
-Now you have done the basic preparations to run this version of the bot, without changing anything.
+Now you have done the basic preparations to run this version of the bot without changing anything.
+There is optionally a python *launcher* to be used.
+If launched with it, it will restart the bot if it crashes.

 ### How to change the timetable, the students listed etc...?